1kc/razer-macos/README.md

 An Electron macOS menu bar app is used for the front-end.
 The C driver is exposed as a native Node.js addon using node-addon-api, which gets called by Electron.

-## Device support

-Currently only Razer keyboard support has been added.

-Tested working for:

-* Razer BlackWidow Elite
-* Razer Ornata Chroma
-* Razer Huntsman
-* Razer Huntsman Elite

 Adding new peripherals types should be relatively simple.
 See [wiki](https://github.com/1kc/razer-macos/wiki).

-## FAQ

-Q: Selecting a colour setting has no effect on my keyboard

-A: It is possible that a wrong on-board keyboard profile has been selected.
-Change to a different profile and try again.

-## TODO

-* Pack src/assets with webpack for the production build
-* Finish adding different colour effects

 ## Credits